 - Computer clock: The Opal's internal clocks are set at configuration time, and should closely match the clock on the computer used for configuration.
 When a subject performs a trial, note the time (to the second) of the start and end.
 You should use the clock on the computer used for configuration for this task, or another clock that is set identically or has a known offset.
 These times will be used when the data is imported and converted into a trial.

 - Visual inspection: You can have the subject perform some type of easily identifiable movement indicating the beginning and end of a trial.
-For example, you can the subject clap 3 times a fixed duration (e.g., 3s) before the start of the trial and after the end of the trial.
+For example, you can have the subject clap 3 times with a fixed duration (e.g., 1s between claps) before the start of the trial and after the end of the trial.
 You can then initially import the complete recording and locate the time stamps of these events by visual inspection of the raw data (in the clapping example, the right and left arm sensors would display 3 sharp peaks at the same time).
 You would then re-import the trial specifying these time stamps, deleting the original trial when complete.
 This approach is particularly tedious, but is included here for completeness.